 Tornado refuge area (shelter)

 Buildings with heavy masonry and concrete materials that are well tied to other parts of the structure tend to withstand extreme winds.
-The weight and strength of the walls are able to stop flying debris that often cause damage to property.
+The weight and strength of the walls can stop flying debris that often causes property damage.
 They also resist the uplift and lateral loads caused by excessive winds, making the building a better refuge area.

-Airborne debris move in all directions and refuge areas must have the capacity to shield people from the threat of flying debris.
-This is why basements are the best places to seek refuge during tornadoes.
-For building without basements, the lowest roof, first floor, interior or most enclosed places are safer.
+Airborne debris moves in all directions, and refuge areas must have the capacity to shield people from the threat of flying debris.
+It is the reason basements are the best places to seek refuge during tornadoes.
+For buildings without basements, the lowest roof, first floor, interior, or most enclosed places are safer.

 Make sure you know this preparation tip before a tornado visits.
 It is a good idea to put “Refuge Area” signs in school or public buildings, because many times, there is very little lead time (The current average lead-time for tornado warnings is 13 minutes) to take refuge.